This post may include affiliate links; see our disclosure policy.

 Moscow mule

-Best ginger beer for a Moscow mule
+Is the ginger beer in a Moscow Mule alcoholic?

 Moscow mule